How to Assess Whether an Employee's Request for Accommodation Is Reasonable

 - Providing application materials to job applicants in accessible formats;

-- Adjusting start times and end times and provide the employee with breaks throughout the day;
+- Adjusting start times and end times and providing the employee with breaks throughout the day;

 - Providing a job coach;